Visa policy of Saudi Arabia: E-Visa or Visa on arrival

-On 2 January 2020, it was announced that holders of a US, UK or Schengen visa are eligible for a Saudi eVisa upon arrival, as long as the other visa is still valid and it has been used at least once to travel to the respective country/area.
+Since January 2020, holders of a US, UK or Schengen visas have been eligible for a Saudi eVisa upon arrival, as long as the other visa is still valid and it has been used at least once to travel to the respective country/area.

-It was reported that the Saudi eVisa website will be updated soon to reflect these changes.

 This eligibility is only permissible through airlines based in Saudi Arabia, such as Saudia, Flynas and Flyadeal.

+History

-On September 1, 2022, a decree was announced allowing residents of GCC countries to apply for Saudi eVisas online and residents of the United States, United Kingdom and European Union may apply for a visa on arrival.
+On 1 September 2022, a decree was announced allowing residents of GCC countries to apply for Saudi e-Visas online and residents of the United States, United Kingdom and European Union may apply for a visa on arrival.

+On 6 August 2023, Saudi Arabia announced the expansion of its visitor e-visa scheme to the nationals of eight countries:

+On 17 October 2023, Saudi Arabia added 6 new countries to e-visa pool:

+In May 2024 Saudi Arabia added 3 new countries to eVisa eligibility:

+Saudi Arabia is considering issuing eVisas to Vietnamese visitors to boost tourism.